 - Discontinue neuromuscular blockade if initiated for patient-ventilator dyssynchrony and re-assess.

-- Consider discontinuing further proning if patient meets these goals after supine for >4 hrs:
+- Consider discontinuing further proning if patient has improved and meets these goals after supine for >4 hrs:

 - Ppl < 30

 - FiO2 < 60% to meet an SpO2 ≥ 92% (or PaO2 ≥ 65)